Vocational Rehabilitation in California (For Injuries Before 2004)

 My Doctor Says I Cannot Go Back to My Old Job, But The Insurance Carrier Will Not Provide Vocational Rehabilitation Benefits.

 If the insurance carrier denies vocational rehabilitation, or if there is some other dispute over this issue, it may become necessary to request a hearing before the Rehabilitation Unit of the Workers’ Compensation Appeals Board to resolve the dispute.
+It’s always best to consult with a Sacramento Workers Comp attorney at our firm regarding your claim benefits.
+We offer free consultation, contact us today.

 You may still be entitled to rehabilitation services if the job does not last for at least 12 months or your if your disability prevents you from performing the tasks.